 You may have heard of behavioural/cognitive depression symptoms.
 People with these symptoms experience changes in the way they are able to think, concentrate, and remember information.
 They may have difficulty making decisions, have self-doubt about decisions they've made, or avoid situations in which they must make a decision.
 They may also exhibit changes in their behaviour, such as avoiding social and work activities.

 Some people may experience physical symptoms, which they may think are not related to depression.
 However, these symptoms are linked to depression.
 Physical symptoms of depression include:

 - problems with sleep: sleeping more than usual or not getting enough sleep

-- changes in appetite or weight: a decrease or increase in appetite, or significant weight loss when you're not on a diet, or significant weight gain
+- changes in appetite or weight: usually a decrease in appetite, leading to weight loss, but occasionally an increase in appetite, causing weight gain

 - fatigue or decreased energy: feeling lethargic or constantly tired